jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 This choice reflects the universal applicability of vertical gust loads, which can be derived for all commercial aircraft through the V-n diagram.
 This characteristic enhances the generalizability of this research.
 Additionally, the experimental setup can accommodate all four required static tests with minimal or no modifications.
 The preference for static testing over dynamic load cases is further supported by the pioneering nature of #glspl("swith").
 Given the limited knowledge about #glspl("swith") structural testing, static testing could potentially offer better control over safety parameters during this early development phase.
 To gather relevant information about static external loading for #glspl("swith"), an examination of pressure vessel behavior under static external loads is warranted.
 The validity of this approach was established in @chap_2_3.
-The necessity of referring to pressure vessel research, rather than direct #gls("swith") studies, stems from the limited availability of #gls("swith") research, as previously elaborated in @chap_0_7.
+The necessity of referring to pressure vessel research, rather than direct #gls("swith") studies, stems from the limited availability of #gls("swith") research, as elaborated in @chap_0_7.

 // ----------------------------- diving cylinder ---------------------------- //
 Diving cylinders represent a prime example of pressure vessels subjected to external static pressure during their structural verification process.
 In this process, a diving cylinder is positioned at a specific water depth where it experiences a uniform external pressure load.
 The approval procedure involves several steps: first, the cylinder is filled with water and placed within a larger water-filled vessel.
 This larger container is sealed from above to prevent water escape.
 An initial internal pressure of $3000 "psig" approx 208 "bar"$ is applied to the diving cylinder.
 Subsequently, this pressure is increased by a factor of (5/3 = 1.6), resulting in pressure values up to $5000 "psig" approx 345 "bar"$.
 Detailed specifications of this procedure are documented in regulations 49 CFR Part 180 @reg_water_cylinder.

 The applicability of diving cylinder test methods to #glspl("swith") is limited by two fundamental differences.
 First, the dimensional disparity is significant, as the tank cylinder dimensions are substantially smaller than those of wing-integrated tanks in aircraft applications.
 Second, #glspl("swith") require a variable external load distribution across the wingspan, in contrast to the uniform surface pressure load used in diving cylinder tests.
 The measurement technique for diving cylinder tests is primarily constrained to monitoring water displacement from the surrounding vessel.
 During pressurization of the diving cylinder, the expelled water is typically channeled through a hose into a measurement vessel on a scale.
-This approach proves inadequate for #glspl("swith") applications due to two key factors: the imperative for more sophisticated measurement technology and the necessity to accommodate variable load application across the wingspan.
+In summary, this approach proves inadequate for #glspl("swith") due to two key factors: the imperative for more sophisticated measurement technology and the necessity to accommodate variable load application across the wingspan.

 // ---------------------------- first curv paper ---------------------------- //
 Relevant insights for #glspl("swith") can be derived from a study conducted by @Liu2019, which investigated the behavior of pipes under bending loads with various fill media and pressure conditions.
-The experimental setup utilized three distinct fill media (air, water, and sand) across multiple pressure levels [0, 50, 100, 150] bar.
+The experimental setup utilized three distinct fill media (air, water, and sand) across multiple pressure levels [0, 50, 100, 150] bar or [0, 5, 10, 15] MPa.
 As illustrated in @fig_29, the test configuration positioned the pipe centrally between two supports.
 A notable feature of this test equipment lies in its design to mitigate partial collapse caused by large local plastic deformations, distinguishing it from conventional three- and four-point bending devices.
 This design characteristic enabled the measurement of global bending failure without interference from localized deformation effects @Liu2019.

 // --------------------------- testing environment -------------------------- //
 #figure(